 - What differentiates you or what makes your practice unique

-3. Make it obvious why someone should choose you as their chiropractor.
+3. Make it obvious why someone should choose you

 “Why should I choose you over the chiropractor down the street?”